- About Us

 In addition to setting and holding members accountable to core standards and providing training and assessment tools, the EICC regularly engages in dialogue and collaborations with workers, civil society, investors, research and governmental institutions to gather the necessary range of perspectives and expertise to support and drive its members toward achieving the EICC mission and values of a responsible global electronics supply chain.

-Today the EICC is comprised of nearly 100 electronics companies with combined annual revenue of nearly $2.6 trillion, directly employing over 5.5 million people.
+Today the EICC is comprised of more than 100 electronics companies, representing 17 different sectors from consumer brands to smelters, with combined annual revenue of approximately $3 trillion, and directly employing over 5.5 million people.
 In addition to EICC members, thousands of companies that are Tier 1 suppliers to those members are required to implement the EICC Code of Conduct.
-Over 3.5 million people from over 120 countries contribute to the manufacture of EICC members’ products.
+More than 3.5 million people from over 120 countries contribute to the manufacture of EICC members’ products.
 Click here for a full list of EICC members.

 |Activity||Applicant Member||Full Member|